fulexo/panel/DOCKER_CHECKLIST.md

 # Docker Configuration Checklist

+Note: This checklist is superseded by the Memory Bank.
+See `memory-bank/docker.md` and `memory-bank/environment.md`.

 ## ✅ Environment Files
 - [x] `.env` exists with all required variables
 - [x] `compose/.env` synchronized with main `.env`